sg-developer-portal/doc-portal-publisher-guide/get-started.md

 </div>

 1. Write and preview your documentation on your machine with tools such as [Docsify](/get-started?id=create-and-preview-markdown) for Markdown, and [ReDoc](/get-started?id=preview-oas) for OpenAPI
-2. Create a GitHub repository and push your documentation to it
+2. Create a GitHub/GitLab repository and push your documentation to it
 3. Log in to the documentation service with your TechPass account
 4. Go through the guided publishing flow via the [publisher app](https://docs.developer.gov.sg/teamdocs/products).